shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 ## Pairing Slang + Python / kernel gen

-The interesting observation is that this process has much more in common with the constraint based solving in a generic compiler than classical overload resolution, as the shape of some parameters can be defined through resolution of others.
+The interesting observation is that this process has much more in common with the constraint based solving in a generic compiler than classical overload resolution, as the shape of some parameters is often defined through resolution of others.

 A first pass compatibility check for overload resolution can just match leaf element types against leaf element types.
 If an overload has any elements that can not be paired (including within nested structures), it is by definition not a candidate.